By Mark Russinovich

 Duplicate SIDs aren't an issue in a Domain-based environment since domain accounts have SID's based on the Domain SID.
 But, according to Microsoft Knowledge Base article Q162001, "Do Not Disk Duplicate Installed Versions of Windows NT", in a Workgroup environment security is based on local account SIDs.
 Thus, if two computers have users with the same SID, the Workgroup will not be able to distinguish between the users.
 All resources, including files and Registry keys, that one user has access to, the other will as well.

-Another instance where duplicate SIDs can cause problems is where there is removable media formated with NTFS, and local account security attributes are applied to files and directories.
+Another instance where duplicate SIDs can cause problems is where there is removable media formatted with NTFS, and local account security attributes are applied to files and directories.
 If such a media is moved to a different computer that has the same SID, then local accounts that otherwise would not be able to access the files might be able to if their account IDs happened to match those in the security attributes.
 This is not be possible if computers have different SIDs.

 An article Mark has written, entitled "NT Rollout Options," was published in the June issue of Windows NT Magazine.
 It discusses the duplicate SID issue in more detail, and presents Microsoft's official stance on cloning.
 To see if you have a duplicate SID issue on your network, use PsGetSid to display machine SIDs.